Turtle Swollen Eyes? Try These Home Remedies!

 1. Breath In!
 Breath Out!

 Just like any other animal, your turtle also uses oxygen to survive.
-But the oxygen underwater is not enough for the pet.
+However, the oxygen underwater is not enough for the pet.
 Hence, the turtle comes to the surface from time to time to replenish its lungs with air.

 As per reports, a turtle can hold its breath for up to 1 hour during days.
 When asleep, this period may stretch to 5 – 7 hours.
 The pet will rush to the surface as soon as it runs out of oxygen.